VedranaGATech/belly-button-challenge/README.md

 ### 4. Display the sample metadata, i.e., an individual's demographic information.

+![hw](Images/demographic.png)

 ### 5. Display each key-value pair from the metadata JSON object somewhere on the page.

-![hw](Images/demographic.png)

 ### 6. Update all the plots when a new sample is selected.
-An example dashboard is shown below:
+Dashboard is shown below:

 ![hw](Images/index.png)